Tuesday is for Preaching

 Relevant Magazine, “State of the Union,” July/August 2014, p.
 67. (An article on marriage in America)

 “Marriage and Millennials:

 69% of those who aren’t married want to get married.

 - The 69% figure is strikingly low.
 In the 1970’s I was doing talks on college campuses and would regularly ask this question of my mixed audience of men and women.
 “How many of you want to meet, fall in love, get married and remain married to that person for the rest of your lives?“ Virtually, every hand in the room, usually between 30-80 people, would go up.
 Not so today.

 - That number means 31% don’t want to get married.
 The “tipping point” for radical societal change on social issues is somewhere between 11 and 17%.
 (See Malcolm Gladwell’s, THE TIPPING POINT.)
 If marriage continues to fall out of favor, culture as we know it will radically change.

 - The 62% number suggests that culture not parents are having a determinative impact on millennial thought related to marriage.
 Not surprising when we see the numbers from this age group who have no problem with same-sex marriage.
-But this suggests to me that these kids did not receive either a biblically compelling defense of traditional marriage or a biblically attractive example of marriage as it is intended by God.
+While there are multiple reasonings behind this decline, this suggests to me that these kids did not receive either a biblically compelling defense of traditional marriage or a biblically attractive example of marriage as it is intended by God.

-Pastor: Will you put your finger in the dyke and begin to shore up the shaking foundations of marriage?
+Pastor: Will you put your finger in the dike and begin to shore up the shaking foundations of marriage?

 - When was the last time you preached on the beauty of marriage as God intended?